Saturday, January 31 from 10:00am until 4:00pm

 - Stay on this road 1.4 miles until it intersects with US 441.

 - Turn left onto 441 and go 0.6 miles to Paynes Prairie Preserve State Park (on the right).

-Park admission is $6 per vehicle for up to 8 persons.
+Park admission is $6 per vehicle for 2 to 8 persons and $4 for single occupants.
 We will meet at Picnic Pavilion 2, which has tables and is convenient to restrooms, a roofed multi-grill cooking shed, trails, the campground, and a playground.
 More information about RV and full-facility tent camping is available here:

 Contact the park at 352-466-3397 for more information about primitive tent camping